Words are cheap.

 14. Kasbah Telouet

 The coolest Kasbah I ever did see.
 You’ll see plenty of Kasbahs while traveling Morocco but this was by far my favorite.
 The outside is misleading, the inside is where the magic is held.
+This was one of the most beautiful places in Morocco I got to see during my visit!

 15. Kasbah Tamdaght